 On most crowd funding campaigns, people are not investing in the project or business; rather, they are funding it.
 If the project succeeds, they are rewarded in return.
 But one thing you note about this; they don’t end up owning any part of the business or project.
 Though rules may differ from site to site, or due to regulations in your location/country under review.
 Below is our proven step by step steps guide on how to raise money for business using crowdfunding sites.

 “Crowdfunding is the social media version of fundraising.
 It is a form of crowdsourcing.”

 How to Raise Money for Business Using Crowdfunding Sites

 #1.
 Target the Right Audience

-Knowing what your target audience wants and how you plan to achieve their needs with the product or service define everything crowdfunding campaigns.
+Again, having a good knowledge of the project itself is perhaps the key to crowdfunding success.
+This is because your product is the first step to understanding your market.
+Knowing what your target audience wants and how you plan to achieve their needs with the product or service define everything about crowd funding campaigns.

 #2.
 Craft your Business Elevator Pitch

 It is often shown that people who contribute to a crowd funded project are not only buying into the project idea, they are also buying into the person(s) or personalities behind it.
 How do you rise above the crowd and stand out?
 Who are you and why do you want the money?
 What makes your project different from the competitions?

 If you don’t have an engaging story to tell them, then your crowd funding bid could be a flop.
 Your brilliant elevator pitch is your one chance to make a first impression among other projects simultaneously running on the same platform or site as yours.
 Your pitch is a description of your project or product; specifying what benefits or rewards the patrons will receive if the fundraising exercise turns successful.